16.4 Kidneys

 Renal Circulation

-The renal circulation is an important part of the kidney’s primary function of filtering waste products from the blood. is supplied to the kidneys via the renal arteries.
+The renal circulation is an important part of the kidney’s primary function of filtering waste products from the blood.
+Blood is supplied to the kidneys via the renal arteries.
 The right renal artery supplies the right kidney, and the left renal artery supplies the left kidney.
 These two arteries branch directly from the aorta, which is the largest artery in the body.
 Each kidney is only about 11 cm (4.4 in) long, and has a mass of just 150 grams (5.3 oz), yet it receives about ten per cent of the total output of blood from the heart.
 Blood is filtered through the kidneys every 3 minutes, 24 hours a day, every day of your life.

 16.4.4 Kidney and Nephron